 As a strategy to maintain acceptable levels of exposure to the risk of changes in future cash flows due to interest rate fluctuations, the University entered into an interest rate swap agreement for the full amount of the loan.
 The agreement provides for the University to receive interest from the counterparty at 70% of one-month LIBOR plus 2.10% and to pay interest to the counterparty at a fixed rate of 3.75% on the outstanding loan balance.
 Under the agreement, the University pays or receives the net interest amount monthly, with the monthly settlements included in interest expense.
-The swap terminates October 1, 2022.
-At June 30, 2022 and 2021, the fair value of the swap agreement was a liability of approximately \$5,000 and \$103,000, respectively.
+The swap terminated October 1, 2022, and interest expense then reflects the variable interest rate.
+At June 30, 2022, the fair value of the swap agreement was a liability of approximately \$5,000.